What: Big Diablo Loop (BDL), a long loop hike through a least 55 parks.

 The tiny and quite funky town of Port Costa on the Carquinez Strait is an interesting and little-known piece of civilization.
 There is a bar, café, and small hotel providing services to visitors.

 Our hiking style is to walk all day and find a campsite an hour or two before sunset wherever we happen to find ourselves, so we elected to stealth camp and had no problems finding suitable sites.
 We did not camp on East Bay Municipal Utilities District or San Francisco Watershed properties, as per the terms of our permits.
 We were never, to the best of our knowledge, observed camping by outsiders.
-Stealth camping on the BSL is a violation of park regulations.
+If you engage in stealth camping on the BSL, you may be in violation of various park regulations.

 There numerous public car and backpacking campsites along the route, however, they all require reservations.
 Reserving a backpacking campsite from East Bay Parks requires at least five days notice and is a stupidly complex process.
 Because we did not plan to use the backpacking campsites, we did not research them and add them to our map.
 If any readers want to do this work we would incorporate the data.

-Strong walkers may be able to do this loop using commercial accommodations by walking to a road crossing each evening and using Uber or Lyft to reach a nearby motel or AirBnB site.
+Strong walkers may be able to do this loop using commercial accommodations by walking to a road crossing each evening and using Uber or Lyft to reach a nearby motel or AirBnB.
 We have not studied this option in detail.

 Access via public transit